be-krishna/100-days-of-code-dypimr/README.md

 ### Day 5

-1.Write a program that prompts the user to input an integer and then outputs the number with the digits reversed.
+1. Write a program that prompts the user to input an integer and then outputs the number with the digits reversed.
 For example, if the input   is 12345, the output should be 54321.

-2.Write a program to print Fibonacci series of n terms where n is input by user :
+2. Write a program to print Fibonacci series of n terms where n is input by user :
-    0 1 1 2 3 5 8 13 24 .....
+   > 0 1 1 2 3 5 8 13 24 .....

-3.Write a program to calculate the sum of following series where n is input by user.
+3. Write a program to calculate the sum of following series where n is input by user.
-     1 + 1/2 + 1/3 + 1/4 + 1/5 +…………1/n
+    > 1 + 1/2 + 1/3 + 1/4 + 1/5 +…………1/n